on3dd/D2-Gamepedia-Scraper/README.md

 # D2-Gamepedia-Scraper
-Scraper of heroes responses from dota2.gamepedia.com
+Grabs the heroes responses from dota2.gamepedia.com and outputs them in a browser
 # Usage
 ## Start
 Type the following code in the terminal: